Dec 6th - Mallards Pike

 Entry Fees 2018/19: £9 affiliated / £11 unaffiliated (£2 extra on the night)

 1/ Thursday December 6th.
 7:30pm.
 Mallards Pike Lake, Forest of Dean, GL15 4HD

 The season kicks off again with our popular course at Mallards Pike.
 Some fire track to start, a tour round the lake and then off to the lovely single-track paths in the forest.
 There will be the usual mixture of bridleways, footpaths and purpose built mountain bike track.
 Cakes and hot drinks back in the heated marquee.

 2/ January 10th.
 7:30pm.
 Cycle Centre (Cannop), Forest of Dean, GL16 7EH

 Our usual Beechenhurst course but this year running from the Cycle Centre at Cannop - this is even easier to find.
 There is lots of hard standing car parking and toilets.
 This route gets the widest acclaim with such a variety of terrain types.

 3/ February 7th.
 7:30pm.
 Wye Valley and Piercefield Park, Chepstow Race Course, Chepstow, NP16 6BE

 This is undoubtedly our most 'civilized' venue and with easiest access from the local road network and motorway.
 Space for a 1000 cars!
 A very characterful course with sections in the Piercefield Park and along the Wye Valley Walk.
 There's a foot wash on this one too.

 A new race for 2019.
 This event is designed for night race beginners.
 No mud, no 'ruff stuff'.
 Smooth and wide gravel tracks through out.
 No hills.
-We've had to change the venue due to forestry restrictions in and around the Speech House so the event is now at Chepstow Park Woods.
+We've had to change the venue due to forestry restrictions at the Speech House so the event is now at Chepstow Park Woods.
 All previous entrants have been emailed about the change.